oracle/node-oracledb/doc/api.md

 When `batchErrors` is *true*, processing will continue even if there are data errors.
 The `executeMany()` callback error parameter is not set.
-Instead, an array containing each error will be returned in the callback `result` parameter.
+Instead, an array containing an error per input data record will be returned in the callback `result` parameter.
 All valid data records will be processed and a transaction will be started but not committed, even if `autoCommit` is *true*.
 The application can examine the errors, take action, and explicitly commit or rollback as desired.

 Note that some classes of error will always return via the `executeMany()` callback error object, not as batch errors.
 No